 - Trim top stalks off of fennel.
 Save some of the fluffy fronds for garnish if desired.
 Thinly slice fennel bulb with a sharp knife, mandolin, or handheld slicer.
 Dice the roasted beets.
 Dice or crumble the feta.

-- Whisk together the oil and vinegar until emulsified.
+- Whisk together the oil, vinegar and Dijon until emulsified.
 Sprinkle in salt and pepper to taste.
 Toss kale greens with a few teaspoons until lightly coated and place on plates or a platter.
 Add vegetables, pumpkin seeds, and cheese.
 Add extra vinaigrette over top.